 - Family: 30-day free trial, $8.99 a month; annual billing reduces this to $7.49 a month

 As with most password managers, Dashline works on a wide range of devices and web browsersDashlane

-Dashlane works on multiple platforms and devices that run on Windows, Android, Linux, Mac and iOS, and on browsers including Safari, Chrome, Edge and Firefox.
+Dashlane works on multiple platforms and devices that run on Windows, Android, Mac and iOS, and on browsers including Safari, Chrome, Edge and Firefox.
 You can also use Linux on those browsers as well.

 Keeper has multiple services which can be bundled togetherKeeper

 Keeper is a password manager that has multiple offers depending on how you want to use its service.
 The Personal plan starts with unlimited passwords, the ability to generate and auto-fill passwords, use with unlimited devices and more.
 Move up to the Plus Bundle and you get BreachWatch, a dark web monitoring service for free (normally $19.99 a year) which checks for password beaches, secure file storage and more.

 Family plans have a similar breakdown, but with these you get five private vaults instead of one with the Personal plan.
 And currently, students can unlock a 50 percent off discount for plans as well.
 You can try a 30-day personal plan for free.
 The service unlocks with fingerprint and Face ID, works on Mac and Windows desktop computers, and also iOS and Android devices, and on browsers including Chrome, Safari, Opera, Firefox, IE and Edge.

 Keeper also has specialized add-ons including the previously mentioned BreachWatch, which increases to $39.99 for families.
 There's also a Cloud Security Vault, for $9.99 a year for a personal account and $39.99 for a family account, which lets you store more than passwords, but also documents from your tax return to a copy of your passport.